anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/use-the-Plumsail-Documents-connection-in-Powerapps.rst

-Use the Plumsail Documents connection in PowerApps
+How to use Plumsail Documents flow in PowerApps
 ######################################################################################################

 When you're working on a solution or an app, `Microsoft Flow`_ can be a powerful tool to automate a chain of actions, transfer data between apps and services.
 Here’s how to use the Plumsail Microsoft Flow action in an app by the example of Microsoft PowerApps.